Expurple/home.expurple.me/content/posts/Why-use-structured-errors-in-Rust-applications.md

 Custom errors have their drawbacks:

+- It's more code and more types [^more-types].
+- To combat the boilerplate, you usually introduce a third-party dependency like `thiserror`. [^raw-dyn-is-easier]
 - You need to put thought into structuring the code, because otherwise no one will find and reuse your existing error types.
 - You need to come up with names for error types and enum variants.
 These names